 1. What does homeowners insurance cover?

-Homeowners insurance typically covers you for:
+Homeowners insurance typically covers:

-- other structures on your property
+other structures on your property

 2. How do I know how much coverage I need for my home?

 The type and amount of coverage you need depends on: